 You can follow others while you are in Presentation View.
 This allows you to follow along with a user while they interact with your prototype.

 - Walk-through prototype Interactions with remote collaborators

 - Track what actions a user is performing during a usability test

 - Switch between presenter views during a presentation

 - Remotely control a presentation from your phone

 - Hover over the top of the screen to show the menu bar.

-- Click on the user's Avatar in the menu bar to enter observation mode:
+- Click on the user's Avatar in the menu bar to follow them:

 - You can then see their actions as they move through the prototype.
 We'll include their cursor so you can see exactly where they are.

 Tip!
 If someone has logged in to Figma, we will show their profile picture and display name.
 If they aren't logged in, we will show a question mark icon and an "Anonymous" name.